-Section 2228 Length of Approval-
+Section 2228 Length of Approval.

-The State-Board may grant initial approval for not more than two years, and renewal of approval for not more than five years.
+The State Board may grant initial approval for not more than two years, and renewal of approval for not more than five years.

-Section 2229 Approval to Receive Public Tuition, Special Education Approval-
+Section 2229 Approval to Receive Public Tuition Special Education Approval-

-2229.1 Enrollment: Requirements for Approved Independent Schools, Students, and LEAs-
+2229.1 Enrollment: Requirements for Approved Independent Schools, Students, and LEAs. (a) a) Each approved independent school shall publish, maintain and follow a written enrollment policy which, at minimum, shall provide the following:

-- (a) a) Each approved independent school shall publish, maintain and follow a written enrollment policy which, at minimum, shall provide the following: - 1) That the student or the parent of a student seeking to attend the approved independent school shall voluntarily submit an application; - 2) Any special considerations or requirements for a student's acceptance for enrollment, none of which shall disadvantage a student based on the student's membership in a protected class, the student's actual or suspected disability, or the student's socioeconomic status; - 3) The school's process for making enrollment decisions when the number of applicants exceeds capacity; - 4) That a student shall be accepted for enrollment in a non-discriminatory manner and consistent with the school's written enrollment policy.
+- 1. 1) That the student or the parent of a student seeking to attend the approved independent school shall voluntarily submit an application; - 2)-Any special considerations or requirements for a student's acceptance for enrollment, none of which shall disadvantage a student based on the student's membership in a protected class, the student's actual or suspected disability, or the student's socioeconomic status; - 3.)
+The school's process for making enrollment decisions when the number of applicants exceeds capacity; - 4.)
+That a student shall be accepted for enrollment in a non-discriminatory manner and consistent with the school's written enrollment policy.
 No student shall be denied acceptance for enrollment if the reason for denial is that the student is disabled as defined in section 504 of the Rehabilitation Act of 1973 as amended or that the student is eligible for special education or undergoing the comprehensive evaluation process for special education.
-No student shall be denied acceptance for enrollment on the basis of race, creed, color, national origin, marital status, sex, sexual orientation, or gender identity or any other classification protected by federal or State law. the student's race, gender, color, creed, national origin, marital status, sexual orientation, gender identity or disability, or any other reason set forth in state or federal non-discrimination requirements. - (b) Upon the student's acceptance for enrollment, the student's IEP team shall meet to determine how the student's services shall be provided.
-The approved independent school and the LEA shall follow the procedures in 2229.4, after which the student shall be enrolled in the approved independent school or, upon the decision of the hearing officer in RuleSubsection 2229.4(f), below, the IEP team shall consider an alternative enrollment for the student. - (c) When a publicly funded student seeks to attend an approved independent school after the start of the school year, upon the student's acceptance for enrollment, the student shall be provisionally enrolled consistent with the procedures in RuleSubsection 2229.4, during which time the LEA of residence shall agree to pay tuition on the student's behalf until the procedures in 2229.4 have been completed and the student is enrolled, or until the hearing officer issues a decision pursuant to subsection RuleSubsection 2229.4(f), below.
+No student shall be denied acceptance for enrollment on the basis of race, creed, color, national origin, marital status, sex, sexual orientation, or gender identity or any other classification protected by federal or State law. the student's race, gender, color, creed, national origin, marital status, sexual orientation, gender identity or disability, or any other reason set forth in state or federal non-discrimination requirements.

+(b) Upon the student's acceptance for enrollment, the student's IEP team shall meet to determine how the student's services shall be provided.
+The approved independent school and the LEA shall follow the procedures in Subsection 2229.4 (Procedures for Ensuring the Provision of Special Education Services to Publicly Funded Students in Approved Independent Schools), after which the student shall be enrolled in the approved independent school or, upon the decision of the hearing officer in RuleSubsection 2229.4(f), below, the IEP team shall consider an alternative enrollment for the student.

-Commented [SB13]: Made consistent with EQS 2113 and above.
+Commented [SB33]: Made consistent with EQS 2113.